November 22nd, 2024

 ***Please note the deadline for submitting any information for the next today is Friday, Nov.22nd, 2025

-**Please note the RI Central Service Office will be closed on Monday, November 11th to Observe Veterans Day & Thursday November 28th, 2025 To Observe Thanksgiving Day**
+**Please note the RI Central Service Office will be closed on Thursday, November 28th to observe Thanksgiving Wednesday, Dec 25th to observe Christmas Day and Wednesday, Jan 1st to observer New Years Day

 RECOVERY